e10v/tea-tasting/README.md

 - `use_t`: Indicates to use the Student’s t-distribution (`True`) or the Normal distribution (`False`) when computing power.
 Default is `True`.
 - `equal_var`: Not used if `use_t` is `False`.
 If `True`, calculate the power of a standard independent Student's t-test that assumes equal population variances.
 If `False`, calculate the power of a Welch’s t-test, which does not assume equal population variance.
 Default is `False`.

-The `solve_power` accepts the same parameters as the `power`.
+The `solve_power` method accepts the same parameters as the `power` method.
 Also it accepts two additional parameters:

 - `power`: Power of a test.
 Default is `0.8`.
 - `parameter`: Name of the parameter to solve.
 Default is `"rel_diff"`.